 Craig Van Gelder, professor of congregational mission, led a workshop at the Mission 2011 Conference of the North American Nazarene Church in Louisville, Ky., in February.
 He led three plenary sessions on biblical and theological perspectives on the creation of the church by the Spirit at the Rebuilding the Remnant Conference at Concordia College in Moorhead, Minn., in January.
 He gave a keynote address on "Identity: The Real Challenge of Communication" at the Communication Church Conference in Jefferson City, Tenn., in November.
 He gave a plenary address on "Developing a Missional Identity as a Leader: Thinking Historically and Theologically about Leadership Formation" at the New Church Leadership Institute of the United Methodist Church--Pacific Northwest in October.

-Andrew Root, assistant professor of youth and family ministry, and appeared on Doug Pagitt's AM950 radio show in January.
+Andrew Root, assistant professor of youth and family ministry, appeared on Doug Pagitt's AM950 radio show in January.
 In-studio video can be viewed at www.ustream.tv.

-Sarah S. Henrich, professor of New Testament, and spoke at Drawn to the Shepherd: Immersed in the Word 2010 at Shepherd of the Valley Lutheran Church in Apple Valley, Minn., in March.
+Sarah S. Henrich, professor of New Testament, spoke at Drawn to the Shepherd: Immersed in the Word 2010 at Shepherd of the Valley Lutheran Church in Apple Valley, Minn., in March.

-Tom Jolivette, '80, philanthropic adviser, and was named vice president for Seminary Relations and executive director of the Luther Seminary Foundation.
+Tom Jolivette, '80, philanthropic adviser, was named vice president for Seminary Relations and executive director of the Luther Seminary Foundation.